 BRACE supports dementia research at universities in South West England and South Wales, aiming to help medical science understand the causes of dementia, find ways of diagnosing it earlier and more accurately, and develop more effective treatments.
 Ultimately, they want to help science beat dementia.

 We have supported BRACE in every round of grants since we began.
 Funding research has always been a priority for us, and we have been impressed by the rigour of BRACE’s approach.
 This grant was used to help provide a dementia specialist nurse based at the dementia clinic at the Bristol Brain Centre at Southmead Hospital.
 The clinic sees more than 600 patients every year and attracts referrals from Bristol, South Gloucestershire, Gloucestershire, North Somerset, Bath and Devon.
-Th dementia specialist nurse provide patients with post diagnostic support, essential to ensure vulnerable patients receive the best possible care immediately after a dementia diagnosis.
+The dementia specialist nurse provides patients with post diagnostic support, essential to ensure vulnerable patients receive the best possible care immediately after a dementia diagnosis.
 She is able to offer patients vital support and advice, the chance to ask questions and address concerns as well as the opportunity to participate in important clinical dementia research.
-Read more about this vital post, and BRACE’s ongoing fundraising for it.

 Rare Dementia Support